-Professional development scholarships for the rural health workforce.
+Professional development grants for the rural health workforce.

 The Health Workforce Scholarship Program (HWSP) provides support to health professionals in rural, regional and remote Australia to develop their skills, capacity and scope of practice.